sjquigley/Coding-Nature-/README.md

 ![Child walking through the woods](naturewalk.jpg)

-* what is the value in combining code + multimodal methods + environmental science?
+* is there value in combining code + multimodal methods + environmental science?
 * how can I better recognize indiginous knowledge/methods?
-* can a making a webtext lead to policy change?
+* how does this scale?

 [My Nature Study](https://sites.pitt.edu/~sjq4/)